 Exploring the Library's Future

 The board and staff of the library appreciate the strong community support of our mission to inspire learning, enrich lives and connect our community.
-As we plan for the library’s future, the Skaneateles Library Board of Trustees is considering potential new locations for the library; at the same time, we are developing new designs for renovating and expanding the current building.
+As we plan for the library’s future, the Skaneateles Library Board of Trustees has decided to find a new location for the library and retain the current building for community use.

-A committee has been formed to identify new potential sites for the library and evaluate them alongside the library’s current location.
+Committees have been formed to identify new potential sites for the library and to plan for the current building’s short and long term needs.
 Community members can find the most accurate and timely information about the library’s plan for the future on this page.

 News and Updates:

 Library Selects Fennell Street for New Building (10/14/2020)

 September 2020 Update – Presentation with Notes (9/21/2020)

 Update from the Library Board President (5/16/2020)